 “Frightening to see something that powerful was so close to our home,” said Lugo.

-The sad news comes roughly two weeks after Nadine Young witnessed a mountain line identified as P-55 outside her home in nearby Westlake Village.
+The sad news comes roughly two weeks after Nadine Young witnessed a mountain lion identified as P-55 outside her home in nearby Westlake Village.

 “Absolutely terrifying,” said Young, whose eight-year-old son was the first to spot the big cat.
 Young said the mountain lion actually butted the glass door of her home.